-- 7. Un-plug or turn off only the Drill motor. - 8.
-Connect power and air to the machine, and turn the Power Switch ON. - Place a piece of scrap wood against the Safety Buttons and depress the Foot Pedal in order to start a normal cycle.
+7. Un-plug or turn off only the Drill motor.

+- 8. Connect power and air to the machine, and turn the Power Switch ON. - 9.
+Place a piece of scrap wood against the Safety Buttons and depress the Foot Pedal in order to start a normal cycle.
 The router will cut a normal pocket, but will stall during the Drill stroke. - 10.
 Leave the Power Switch ON.
 Now un-plug or turn off the Router motor. - 11.
-Listen for constant hissing and feel for leaking air at the open barbs on the SQE valves (or at the exhaust valves of the Router and the Drill Solenoids).
-See Fig 21. - 12.
+Listen for constant hissing and feel for leaking air at the exhaust ports of the Router and the Drill Solenoids.
+See Fig 20a. - 12.
 Cycle the machine a few more times to see if the situation can be repeated. - 13.
 If the stalled Drive Cylinder consistently leaks air, the cylinder must be replaced.

-5.20 Drive Cylinder SQE (Super Quick Exhaust) Valve 21.61
+5.20 Exhaust Mufflers on Solenoids Valves 21.61

 The Drive Cylinder provides the forward and back stroke to the Motor Carriage for the Router and Pilot Drill phases of the cycle.
-If the Drive Cylinder mounted SQE (Super Quick Exhaust) valves fail or become clogged, the machine may not complete one or both of these phases.
-Test by rocking the carriage back and fourth by hand through the rear door.
-You should detect a "puff" of air at the SQE valves when manually rocking the carriage.
+If the exhaust mufflers on the solenoid valves become clogged, the machine may not complete one or both of these phases.
+Test by rocking the carriage back and fourth by hand.
+You should detect a "puff" of air at the exhaust mufflers when manually rocking the carriage.
+Exhaust Mufflers can also be temporarily removed to cut a couple of test pockets.
+If having the Exhaust Muffler removed solves the issue, then the Exhaust Mufflers should be replaced.
+Please note, it is never recommended to run the machine without Exhaust Mufflers as sawdust can be pulled back into solenoid valve and cause issues.